 The most extensive numismatic library in the country is also housed within the department and, like the collection itself, exists for the benefit of the scholar and general public alike.
 This material is brought to a wide audience through exhibitions, publications, a broad programme of educational events and through our study room facilities.

-Temporary exhibitions are mounted by the department on a range of themes, featuring different parts of the collection, and the permanent Money gallery (Room 68) is currently being redisplayed.
-The new Citi Money Gallery opened on June 1 2012 and chronicles the development and use of money throughout the world.
+Temporary exhibitions are mounted by the department on a range of themes, featuring different parts of the collection.
+The department's most recent gallery, the Citi Money Gallery, chronicles the development and use of money throughout the world.